devenyantis/InsightFace_PyTorch_Inference/README.md

                 photo1.jpg
                 photo2.jpg
 ```
-2. Use webcam to capture new image
+2. Use webcam to capture new images
 ```
 python take_pic.py -n name
+press 't' to capture and 'q' to exit
 ```
 This will create a directory called ```name``` in ```data/facebank```.
 All captured faces are stored inside it.